Saw Blades How To

 Cut extruded and stock aluminum with the Saw Dog Blade, adding versatility to your saw.

-Carbon Fiber is brittle when cut, and dulls out saw blades quick.
-The Saw Dog Blade will stay sharp longer, and won't chip or fracture the material.
-When the blade does dull, remember sharpening is covered by our Lifetime Guarantee.
+Carbon fiber is brittle when cut and dulls saw blades quickly.
+The Saw Dog Blade stays sharp longer and won’t chip or fracture the material.
+When it does dull, sharpening is covered by our Lifetime Guarantee.

 The density of teeth on Saw Dog Blades means you can cut brittle plastic sheets without chips or cracks.

 Cutting multiple materials at one time is where the Saw Dog Blade really excels.
-If your working on an exterior door frame with aluminum cladding, plastic supports, and a wood core there aren't many other blades that will get the job done!
+If you’re working on an exterior door frame with aluminum cladding, plastic supports, and a wood core — there aren’t many other blades that will get the job done!